Purpose

 DAY_SECOND | HOUR_MINUTE | HOUR_SECOND | MINUTE_SECOND}

-- You cannot set a maximum execution time (the maximum execution time for a one-time event is 24 hours).
+- The maximum execution time for a one-time event is 24 hours.

-- It is not recommended to create one event through another event.
+- It is not recommended to create one event to trigger another.

-- Once an event has started, its scheduling plan cannot be modified.
+- Once an event has started, its schedule cannot be modified.

-event_nameshould not be modified; otherwise, it may fail to end correctly. - If an event fails 16 consecutive times, it will stop running.
+event_name) should not be changed, as this may prevent it from ending properly. - If an event fails to execute 16 times consecutively, it will stop running.

 Parameters